Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 #>   ..$ COLOR         : chr [1:118] "#FE813E" "#FD9F39" "#FDAE6B" "#FD8D3C" ...
 ```

-which shows the referent cumulative probabilities (`CPROB`) and
+which illustrates the referent cumulative probabilities (`CPROB`) and
 appropriate color legend (`COLOR`; coded as a six-digit, three-byte
 hexadecimal number) for the values of the target soil variables.
 The cumulative
 probabilities were derived using the collection of records in the World
-Soil Profiles repository and can be considered a global prior
+Soil Profiles repository and can be considered as an estimate of global prior
 probabilities for soil pH (see further for example
 Fig. ).

-A general intention of ISRIC is to maintain a *Global Soil Data
+A general intention is to maintain a *Global Soil Data
 Registry* so that a short variable name (in further text *“GSIF code”*)
-can be linked to unique set of metadata which should include:
+can be linked to a unique set of metadata which should include:

 -   Full description;